 Double Double: A Dual Memoir of Alcoholism

-It’s not unusual to have more than one person with addiction in the family.
-In “Double Double,” mystery writer Martha Grimes and her son, Ken, share their experiences with alcoholism.
-Two memoirs in one, it offers two very unique journeys and perspectives on living with an addiction.
-Both spent time in 12-step programs and outpatient facilities, and both have their own takes on what makes recovery work.
+As two memoirs in one, this book offers two very unique journeys and insights into living with severe alcohol use disorder.
+Both Grimes and her son spent time in 12-step programs and outpatient facilities, but they have their own perspectives on what makes recovery work.

 Under the Influence: A Guide to the Myths and Realities of Alcoholism

 - Who it’s best for: family members of people experiencing addiction

 Perhaps one of the greatest myths surrounding addiction is the notion that you can overcome it with sheer determination alone.

 If you’ve wondered why your loved one can’t simply stop drinking alcohol or using other substances, “Under the Influence” may be worth a read.